Cheng-Lin-Li/SegCaps/README.md

   7. Integrate model with webcam. =>Completed

+  8. Modify the manipulate module to support 2D images.

-  8. Reduce the model size to fit into Raspberry memory (1GB)
+  9. Reduce the model size to fit into Raspberry memory (1GB)